strawmelonjuice/bungibindies/README.md

 - `import.meta`: Gleam modules are not accessible from Bun API's, maybe through source maps in the future.
 - Workers: Not stable enough yet.
+- Globals: Not relevant to the scope of this library.
+(Mostly contains browser-related globals.
+Some Bun ones, but those ought to be implemented elsewhere.)

 #### Workarounds